Aeronbroker/NEConfMan/docker/public-develop/README.md

 docker run -p 8065:8065 nle/neconfman:dev
 ```

-If you want to run the IoTBroker docker container in background use the following:
+If you want to run the NEConfMan docker container in background use the following:
 ```
 docker run -p 8065:8065 nle/neconfman:dev > /dev/null &
 ```

-Possibility to access to the CouchDB server
+Possibility to access also to the CouchDB server
 ```
 docker run -t -p 8065:8065 -p 5987:5984 nle/neconfman:dev
 ```